-Eligible projects for GRP include Section 202 projects with at least thirty-two units, Section 811 projects with at least eight units, USDA Section 515 projects with at least twenty units, and all other project-based Section 8 projects with at least seventy-two units.
-Project-based voucher units are not eligible for the GRP.
-Additionally, projects with Real Estate Assessment Center inspection scores of less than sixty are ineligible.
+Eligible projects for GRP include Section 202 projects with at least thirty-two units, Section 811 projects with at least eight units, USDA Section 515 projects with at least twenty units, and all other project-based Section 8 projects with at least seventy-two units.6 Project-based voucher units are not eligible for the GRP.
+Additionally, projects with Real Estate Assessment Center inspection scores of less than sixty are ineligible.7

 HUD will limit the number of each type of project units that will be accepted into the program.
-Approximately 3700 Section 202 units, 350 Section 811 units, 1000 Section 515 units, and 15,000 project-based Section 8 units will be accepted into the program.
-Further, no more than 3% of all the units initially accepted into the program can be under the control of a single owner.
-Additionally, HUD is seeking geographical diversity, and no more than 20% of the units accepted into the program will be located in any one HUD region.
+Approximately 3700 Section 202 units, 350 Section 811 units, 1000 Section 515 units, and 15,000 project-based Section 8 units will be accepted into the program.8 Further, no more than 3% of all the units initially accepted into the program can be under the control of a single owner.9 Additionally, HUD is seeking geographical diversity, and no more than 20% of the units accepted into the program will be located in any one HUD region.10 here is that we don't want to tie all this stuff up with HUD for months and this addresses their concerns ... and gets the ball rolling, this is what we want to do.
+And it's not terribly burdensome.
+It does place some burdens on us, but not terrible burdens.").